danchoi/hulu_automuter/README.markdown

 browsing, try one of these tips:

-* See if your browser or your OS has a "Create Location" feature that lets you save your HTTP proxy configurations and choose and active them from a drop-down selector.
+* See if your browser or your OS has a "Create Location" feature that lets you save your HTTP proxy configurations as "Location" that you can choose from a drop-down.
 * Use one web browser program for general web browsing, and another web browser for HTTP proxying via port 8123.